rotators/Fo1in2/Fallout2/Fallout1in2/mods/ShowLootWeight/Readme.md

 Show Loot Weight
 ------------------

-This mod adds a current / max carry weight indicator to the looting and stealing interface.
+This mod adds a lightweight current/max carry weight indicator to the looting and stealing interface.
+Should not be used in combination with the Inventory Filter mod.
+While the mods shouldn't conflict, it would be redundant.

 ### Installation
 To use this mod, open the ddraw.ini, go to [ExtraPatches] and add "PatchFile[number]=mods\ShowLootWeight" at the end of the "PatchFile"-list!